 Total US$990

 The city has always been viewed as one of the easiest places to do business in the world.
 Hong Kong, New York, and London are always seen as the top 3 at the Global Financial Center Index, while Hong Kong is probably the best gateway to enter the Chinese market.
-This reason alone is enough for potential business owners to consider offshore company formation in Hong Kong – but there’s so much more.
+This reason alone is enough for potential business owners to consider Hong Kong Company Registration – but there’s so much more.

 Hong Kong imposes 0% taxes on offshore profit and foreigners can have 100% full control of a Hong Kong entity.
 This helps provide extra stability and protection to your assets, ensuring that they will not be subject to steep taxes and potential lawsuits from your home country.
-All of this makes setting up an offshore company in Hong Kong extremely attractive.
-Once you have set up your offshore company in Hong Kong, plenty of opportunities will open up for both you and your brand when it comes to real estate, investing and trading.
+All of this makes offshore Hong Kong Company Registration extremely attractive.
+Once you have completed your offshore company registration in Hong Kong, plenty of opportunities will open up for both you and your brand when it comes to real estate, investing and trading.

 Our professional service team has licenced CPA and Chartered Secretaries.
 We can guide you in choosing the best jurisdiction for offshore incorporation.
 Need instant advice?
 Tell us your needs now via Whatsapp +852 5541 0778.